microsoft/FluidFramework/docs/docs/interfaces-aqueduct.md

 }
 ```

-So if you have an `IProvideFluidLoadable`, you may call `.IFluidLoadable` on it to get an `IFluidLoadable`.
+If you have an `IProvideFluidLoadable`, you may call `.IFluidLoadable` on it to get an `IFluidLoadable`.
 Looks familiar, right?
 Remember `fluidObject.IFluidFoo` in the example above?
 Well it turns out that `IFluidObject`
 is simply a special combination of `IProvide` interfaces.